-My 10 year-old Labrador retriever suddenly stopped wagging his tail.
-It was really droopy, and my veterinarian says he has ?limber tail."
+My 10-year-old Labrador retriever suddenly stopped wagging his tail.
+It is droopy and sore, and my veterinarian says he has limber tail.
 What is that?

-The term ?limber tail" is one of several slang terms that apply to a condition that is technically called acute caudal myopathy.
-Some of the other terms you might hear that apply to this include:
+The term “limber tail” is one of several slang terms that apply to a condition that is technically called acute caudal myopathy.
+Some of the other terms you might hear applied to this include:

-Working dogs and active hunting dogs seem to be at greatest risk for developing this condition, but it can happen to any breed -- to any dog with a tail!
+Working dogs and active hunting dogs seem to be at greatest risk for developing this condition.
+It is more common in large breed dogs, but it can happen to any breed.

 Is this a true medical condition?